Ewoodard2184/test/README.md

 (2) 'My Switch Calls Routines App' - links any switch with a Routine when a switch is turned on or off.

-You need to install all 3 apps in the IDE you only need to publish the main app Switch Mania
+You need to install all 3 apps in the IDE you only need to publish the main app Switch Mania You will also need to install the included device handlers if not already installed